Healthcare & Social Care

 • NIS Regulations enforcement: For designated Operators of Essential Services (OES), enforcement action up to £17 million fines

 NHS trusts and other organisations designated as Operators of Essential Services under the NIS Regulations face additional regulatory scrutiny.
-Significant incidents must be reported to NHS England within 72 hours, and non-compliance can result in substantial penalties.
+The competent authority for the health sector in England is the Secretary of State for Health and Social Care (the Department of Health and Social Care), with functions exercised through NHS England.
+Significant incidents must be reported within 72 hours, and non-compliance can result in substantial penalties.

 Getting help with the DSPT